sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 }
 ```

-## Nameshaked and Nameshakecli
+## Entrypoints

+In golang the convention is to place files that compile to a binary in the `./cmd` folder of a project.
+For our application we have 2 binaries that we want to create:

+- `nameshaked`: This binary is similar to `bitcoind` or other cryptocurrency daemons in that it maintains peer connections and propagates transactions through the network.
+- `nameshakecli`: This binary provides commands that allow users to interact with your application.

-Next, we'll create two files in the root of the project directory that will instantiate the two main pieces of software, the blockchain node and the CLI for interacting with the chain.
+To get started create two files in the root of the project directory that will instantiate these binaries:
-- `/cmd/nameshaked/main.go`
+- `./cmd/nameserviced/main.go`
-- `/cmd/nameshakecli/main.go`
+- `./cmd/nameservicecli/main.go`

-nameshaked/main.go
+## Nameshaked

+Start by adding the following code to `nameserviced/main.go`:

+> _*NOTE*_: Your application needs to import the code you just wrote.
+Here the import path is set to this repository (`github.com/sunnya97/sdk-nameservice-example`).
+If you are following along in your own repo you will need to change the import path to reflect that (`github.com/{{ .Username }}/{{ .Project.Repo }}`).

 ```go
 package main